Richardson family murders: Jeremy Steinke

 Steinke admitted to the murder of the parents in conversation with an undercover police officer while in custody; he also asserted that Jasmine was the one to murder her little brother Jacob.
 While both of them were in jail, he and Richardson exchanged letters in which they professed love to one another and vowed to visit one another no matter what.
 In one of these letters, Steinke proposed marriage to Richardson, which she accepted.
-During early court proceedings, it was theorized that he would be prosecuted for statutory rape due to his unlawful relationship with Jasmine, but this charge was ultimately never pursued.
 He was tried in November 2008 and found guilty by a jury on three counts of first-degree murder for the killings of the three Richardson victims.
 On December 15, 2008, Steinke was sentenced to three life sentences, one for each first-degree murder count.
 The sentences are to be served concurrently, and Steinke will be eligible for parole after serving twenty-five years.
 While in prison, Steinke legally changed his name to Jackson May, to honour his mother Jacqueline May, who died on March 29, 2016.